swarupmohalik/FFN/README.md

    6. Dockerfile -contains docker build and run commands as discussed below
    7. requirements.txt -- contains dependency list those to be installed during docker build

-      ---To create requirements.txt according to the dependencies of FFN propject -
+      ---To create requirements.txt according to the dependencies of FFN project -

             pip3 install pipreqs